Bears in antiquity: The anatomy

 Aristotle describes the erect posture of bears [HA 2.17 507b], the quality of having a single stomach like humans [HA 2.17 507b] and the fact that like men they have paws with five fingers and three finger joints [HA 2.1].
 Oppian also describes the physical parallels between man and bear in his more complete description of the bear;"clothed in a close and rugged coat of hair and a form unkindly with unsmiling eyes.
-Sawtoothed, deadly, and long is their mouth; nose dark, eye keen, ankle swift, body nimble, head broad, hand like the hands of men, feet like men’s feet."
+Sawtoothed, deadly, and long is their mouth; nose dark, eye keen, ankle swift, body nimble, head broad, hand like the hands of men, feet like men's feet."
 [C. 3.139-45]Most other natural histories are similar, however, some deviations can be found.
 Pliny describes the male bear as "remarkably fat" rather than 'nimble,' and to be "dull" rather than 'keen' cited [NH.
 8.54].

 Childbirth

 The procreation of bears was described by most naturalists, as it was perceived to be unique among all animals.
 Aristotle wrote that bears mated by lying down and embracing [HA.
 579a20] before the she-bear delivers incomplete offspring [GA.
 744b5-16].
 Pliny adds that this took place in winter before the she-bear goes to a separate den from the male bear, and commonly gives birth to five shapeless objects.
 These objects are marginally bigger than mice with claws, and grow into bears over the four months that the she-bear spends in hibernation [NH.
 8.54].
 Aelian records that the shapeless object is loved and recognised by the she-bear, and licked into shape [NA.
 2.19].
-However, while Aelian states that this is because the she-bear is "unable to produce a cub", Oppian attributes the shapeless offspring to the she-bear's insatiable "desire for mating", stating that the cub is forced out undeveloped so as "not to have her bed widowed" [C. 3.150-160].
+However, while Aelian states that this is because the she-bear is "unable to produce a cub", Pseudo-Oppian attributes the shapeless offspring to the she-bear's insatiable "desire for mating", stating that the cub is forced out undeveloped so as "not to have her bed widowed" [C. 3.150-160].
 Finally, Aelian records that the male bear reportedly sleeps for forty days, and for these days sucking on his paw is enough for him to be nourished [NA.
 6.3].